-- To begin, you’ll have to open task manager in Windows.
-You can open Task Manager in Windows by right-clicking on the start button then click on task manager or you can also open it by pressing a CTRL+SHIFT+ESC keyboard shortcut.
+- To begin, you’ll have to open Task Manager in Windows.
+You can open Task Manager in Windows by right-clicking on the start button and then clicking on Task Manager, or you can open it by pressing a CTRL+SHIFT+ESC keyboard shortcut.

 - Now navigate to the Processes tab and find out Windows Explorer

-- As soon as you find out Windows Explorer, right-click on it and now click Restart from the menu appeared.
+- As soon as you find out Windows Explorer, right-click on it and now click Restart from the menu that appears.

-Well, in some rare cases, it fails to restart the file explorer automatically.
-In this case, you will have to manually restart Windows explorer.
-To manually restart the Windows 11 Explorer, open task manager and click on new (appear on the top left corner) and then click on Run new task, now enter explorer.exe and press enter.
+In some rare cases, it fails to restart the file explorer automatically.
+In this case, you will have to restart Windows Explorer manually.
+To manually restart the Windows 11 Explorer, open Task Manager, click on new (appears in the top left corner), and then click Run new task; now enter explorer.exe and press enter.

-While we recommend the first and second methods to restart file explorer in Windows, if somehow none of the methods worked for you, you will have to restart it using the Desktop context menu.
+While we recommend the first and second methods to restart File Explorer in Windows, if none of the methods worked for you, you will have to restart it using the Desktop context menu.
 Let’s see how we can restart Windows 11 Explorer using the Desktop context menu.

-- First of all, download the zip file from this Google drive link and save it on your PC.
+- First, download the zip file from this Google Drive link and save it on your PC.

-- Now extract the zip file and you will find two registry files namely Add restart explorer context menu and Remove restart explorer context menu
+- Now extract the zip file, and you will find two registry files: Add restart explorer context menu and Remove restart explorer context menu.

-- Now click on the Yes button whenever the UAC dialogue appears and make sure to allow all the permissions it asks for.
+- Now click the Yes button whenever the UAC dialogue appears, and make sure to allow all the permissions it asks for.
 You’ll get a confirmation at the end.

 - As soon as you click on the restart explorer button, it will successfully restart the File Manager in Windows.

-Having that said, what do you think about the Windows File Explorer, and have you ever met an issue where you have to restart the file explorer in Windows 11?
+Having that said, what do you think about Windows File Explorer, and have you ever met an issue where you have to restart the File Explorer in Windows 11?
 Do let us know by dropping a comment in your words below.